Increasing transparency of online foreign exchange calculators

 Primary outcome

-At an individual level, the primary outcome will be the proportion of correct responses given across the five scenarios.
-A correct response occurs when the participant selects the ‘best deal’ out of the four IMT calculators presented in a scenario.
-Thus, each individual’s outcome will be a binomial trial where n = 5.
+At an individual level, the primary outcome was the proportion of correct responses given across the five scenarios.
+A correct response occurred when the participant selected the ‘best deal’ out of the four IMT calculators presented in a scenario.
+Thus, each individual’s outcome was a binomial trial where n = 5.

-Individual level outcomes will be averaged within treatment groups, to give the average proportion of correct responses by arm.
+Individual level outcomes were averaged within treatment groups, to give the average proportion of correct responses by arm.

 Secondary outcome

-For our comparison experiment we will include a ‘don’t know’ response option for each calculator comparison question.
-When calculating our primary outcome, ‘don’t know’ responses will be treated as a wrong answer.
-However, we will assess ‘don’t know’ responses by treatment arm, presenting this data as a proportion.
+For our comparison experiment we included a ‘don’t know’ response option for each calculator comparison question.
+When calculating our primary outcome, ‘don’t know’ responses were treated as a wrong answer.
+However, we assessed ‘don’t know’ responses by treatment arm, presenting this data as a proportion.

-We will measure confidence using a single survey item after the experiment.
-Participants will be asked to rate how confident they were that they could pick the calculator with the best value.
-It will be measured with a three-level single-sided response frame (not at all confident; somewhat confident; very confident).
-We will examine the distribution of individuals answering each of the three categories across treatment arms.
+We measured confidence using a single survey item after the experiment.
+Participants were asked to rate how confident they were that they could pick the calculator with the best value.
+It was measured with a three-level single-sided response frame (not at all confident; somewhat confident; very confident).
+We examined the distribution of individuals answering each of the three categories across treatment arms.

-Our secondary judgement experiment will have two outcomes based on two separate survey items.
-The first will measure the proportion of individuals that are likely to seek more information, and the second the proportion that identify the presented bad deal calculator as such.
-These proportions will be compared across treatment arms.
+Our secondary judgement experiment had two outcomes based on two separate survey items.
+The first measured the proportion of individuals that are likely to seek more information, and the second the proportion that identified the presented bad deal calculator as such.
+These proportions were compared across treatment arms.

 Other